lukecharman/MockMarksExample/MockMarks/README.md

 ## Still To Do
 * Recording tests.
+* Decide on how error is represented in the json.
-* Write some decent documentation.
+* Write some decent documentation including "What can i mock?" list of things in the JSON that are acceptable

 ## What is MockMarks?